 Those are some of the notes Scialabba shared, along with details of his religious and spiritual pursuits and psychiatric treatment, in a February 2015 interview with Christopher Lydon on Radio Open Source.

 Doctor’s Notes, Aug.
 26, 1981: “My assessment is that this man suffers from a rather severe endogenous depression superimposed on a schizoid personality…”

 Scialabba wanted to be a priest, but he didn’t end up following that path.
 Notes from one therapist suggest that Scialabba “…worried that his turning away from religion may have been a mistake and that he could be damned to Hell for this.”

-He went to Harvard, where he did well, and was also active in Opus Dei, a Catholic organization dedicated to bringing the holy into daily life.
-He thought he had found the best of both worlds.
-He eventually left the religious group and in retrospect, said it felt like a kind of withdrawal.
+He went to Harvard, where he did well, and was also active in Opus Dei, a Catholic organization dedicated to bringing the holy into daily life and he thought he had found the best of both worlds.
+Eventually, he left the religious group and in retrospect, said it felt like a kind of withdrawal.